tormjens/eventy/README.md

 Actions and filters in Laravel.
 WordPress-style.

-Bring the event system you've learned to love to your Laravel project.
-Eventy (for lack of a better name) is a simple action and filter system.
+Eventy (for lack of a better name) is a simple action and filter (or hooks if you like) system.

 ## About